h2tc-roboticsx/H2TC/README.md

 python src/postprocess.py --datapath YOURPATH/data
 ```

 It will process all available recordings in `YOURPATH/data`.
 When the processing finished, the raw and processed data files will be separately stored in their own directory like below.
 Raw data files will be moved into a new directory `raw/`.
 The processed data will be stored in `processed/`.
 The data hierarchy would be like Figure 7 of [our paper]().
+A detailed explanation of each file is in the post [/doc/data_file_explanation.md](https://github.com/lipengroboticsx/H2TC_code/blob/main/doc/data_file_explanation.md).

 ```
 YOURPATH